beejjorgensen/bgnet/src/bgnet_part_0700_advanced.md

 could be a lot of machines doing a lot of unnecessary work.
 When the game Doom first came out, this was a complaint about its network code.

-Now, there is more than one way to skin a cat... wait a minute.
+Now, there is more than one way to skin a cat[^6178]... wait a minute.
 Is there really more than one way to skin a cat?
 What kind of expression is that?
 Uh, and likewise, there is more than one way to send a broadcast packet.
-So, to get to the meat and potatoes of the whole thing: how do you specify the destination address for a broadcast message?
+So, to get to the meat and potatoes of the whole
+thing: how do you specify the destination address for a broadcast message?
 There are two common ways:

+[^6178]: For the record, I love cats.
+They're the best.
+I've had many
+    beloved feline companions over the years.
+Though I acknowledge the some object to this morbid, figurative expression whose etymology has been lost to time, I think this portion of the guide is best served by its use.

 1. Send the data to a specific subnet's broadcast address.
 This is the subnet's network number with all one-bits set for the host portion of